AustinCodingAcademy/student-gitbook/FSWD-JS.md

 ## 311 JavaScript Full Stack

 #### Subject Description
 The purpose of this course is to teach students how to build modern web apps utilizing JavaScript frameworks and associated technologies.
-This course will qualify students for employment at an entry-level web developer.
+This course will qualify students for employment as an entry-level web developer.

 #### Subject Hours
 50 Course Hours